sigp/lighthouse/book/src/help_bn.md

       --disable-upnp
           Disables UPnP support.
 Setting this will prevent Lighthouse from attempting to automatically establish external port mappings.
-      --dummy-eth1
-          If present, uses an eth1 backend that generates static dummy data.Identical to the method used at the 2019 Canada interop.
   -e, --enr-match
           Sets the local ENR IP address and port to match those set for lighthouse.
 Specifically, the IP address will be the value of